 • eight-man ductwork gang: a 13.48% reduction in labour rate – saving £134 800

 • 11-man electrical gang: reduction of 15.83% - saving £158 300.

 The research clearly shows that across various industries within the building services sector significant labour cost savings can be achieved through the use of apprentices with minimal changes to the overall skills of the team.

-The report also demonstrates cost savings on domestic, smaller-scale projects.
-In addition to the actual labour cost saving, it also calculated the displacement saving, where using an apprentice with the appropriate skills freed up the craftsman’s time to make the contract progress quicker.
+The report also demonstrates cost savings on smaller domestic scale projects.
+In addition to the actual labour cost saving it also calculated the displacement saving, where using an apprentice with the appropriate skills freed up the craftsman’s time to make the contract progress quicker.
 It is, however, essential that health and safety issues are taken into consideration and the apprentice is properly supervised throughout.

-Keith Marshall, chief executive of SummitSkills, said: “We have known for many years that apprentices can benefit businesses by providing opportunities to develop and grow skills.
+Keith Marshall OBE, chief executive of SummitSkills said: “We have known for many years that apprentices can benefit businesses by providing opportunities to develop and grow skills.
 This report now adds a sound financial argument to the wealth of evidence in favour of employing apprentices.
 In these challenging economic times, it is critical to grow and develop new talent in the building services engineering sector to help it recover quickly and ensure the effects of the recession are not felt as heavily in future years.
 Apprentices provide an important part of this solution.”

 Electrical and Mechanical Contractor